Lil-Hao/personal-academic-site/content/home/experience.md

         Responsibilities include:

-        * Implement deep learning algorithms(CNN, GAN) on underwater object detection
+        * Conduct research on the application of deep learning algorithm (CNN, GAN) in marine species detection
         * Conduct research on manipulator control based on deep reinforcement learning
         * Design a garbage sorting system based on computer vision and deep reinforcement learning